tomaslibal/ua-detection/README.md

 ### Test

 > Tests are currently not runnable from make!
-I changed to CMake build tool because it
+I switched to CMake build tool because it
 > supports multiple binary targets in the project (client & server binaries).
 This caused
 > a loss of NetBeans generated `build-tests` target which was used to compile test runners.
 > I will add test compilation back and a test runner in the future.